Karen Walker is an executive coach and consultant who advises CEOs and senior leaders on thriving in hyper-growth.

 Karen is a contributor to Forbes, Fast Company, and to Harvard Business Review’s Ascend, and has been quoted in publications such as The Wall Street Journal and The San Francisco Chronicle.

-Karen has a B.S. degree in engineering from Texas A&M University and graduated from the ODHRM program at Columbia University.
-She has served on advisory committees to Rice University and Texas A&M University, and on the executive board of The Alley Theatre.
+Karen has a B.S. degree in engineering from Texas A&M University and graduated from the ODHRM program at Columbia University and from Stanford Law School’s Directors’ College.
+She current serves as an independent director on the board of Mosaic, parent company of global software assurance firm TTC and has served in an advisory capacity to startups, Rice University, Texas A&M University, and on the executive board of The Alley Theatre.